 You’ll obviously skip all of the aforementioned steps if you’re using canned or frozen (or fresh) beans.
 With canned beans, be sure to strain off the liquid in the can.
-Drain this reserved liquid into a measuring cup and add enough cold water to it to equal 6 cups.
+Drain this reserved liquid into a measuring cup and add enough cold water to it to equal just 3 cups, though.
 This is what you’ll simmer the beans in.

 Cook the sofrito

 I do believe I’m one of the few Puerto Ricans who doesn’t keep sofrito on hand.
 Sofrito is an aromatic flavoring base that’s used in many Spanish dishes.
 You basically pulse together onions, sweet peppers, garlic, culantro (for Puerto Ricans), and cook it with tomatoes to create a thick paste.
 I’m about efficiency, so I only make Recao, which is tomato-less.
 I don’t want to be forced into making two separate pastes, because, well, what if I don’t want to use tomatoes?
 As a result of my mania, I make the base (recao) and add the tomato when a recipe I’m making calls for it.

 To flavor our habichuelas guisadas, we begin with even more onions, garlic, and peppers.
 Even though the recao already contains these ingredients, we going to infuse more flavor into those crazy bland beans.
 Now, if you don’t have access to the onions, peppers and garlic, omit them, but you definitely need the recao and tomato sauce.
 I’d even bump up the recao to 3/4 cup just to make sure the flavor is on point.